No, No, Nanette: Synopsis

 Jimmy Smith, a millionaire Bible publisher, is married to the overly frugal Sue.
 Jimmy thus has plenty of disposable income, and, because he likes to use his money to make people happy, he has secretly become the (platonic) benefactor of three beautiful women: Betty from Boston, Winnie from Washington, D.C., and Flora from San Francisco.
 Sue's best friend, Lucille, is married to Jimmy's lawyer and friend, Billy Early.
 Lucille is a spendthrift and delights in spending all the money Billy makes.
 Jimmy and Sue have a young ward, Nanette, who they hope will become a respectable young lady.
 At Jimmy and Sue's home in New York, many young men come to call on Nanette.
 Lucille advises the young people that having one steady boyfriend is better than many flirtations ("Too Many Rings Around Rosie").
 Tom Trainor, Billy's nephew and assistant, works up the courage to tell Nanette that he loves her, and she returns his sentiments ("I've Confessed to the Breeze").
 Tom wants to settle down and get married as soon as possible, but Nanette has an untapped wild side and wants to have some fun first.

 Jimmy's lady friends are attempting to blackmail him, and he, afraid that Sue will find out about them, enlists Billy's legal help to discreetly ease the girls out of his life.
 Billy suggests that Jimmy take refuge in Philadelphia.
-Unknown to Jimmy, Billy decides to take Tom and meet the three ladies in the Smiths' home in Atlantic City, Chickadee Cottage ("Call of the Sea").
+Unknown to Jimmy, Billy decides to take Tom and meet the three ladies at the Smiths' seaside home, Chickadee Cottage, in Atlantic City, New Jersey ("Call of the Sea").
 Sue and Lucille, hearing that both their husbands will be away on business, also decide to take a vacation to the cottage.

 Nanette wants to go to Atlantic City with her friends, but Sue forbids her to go.
 Jimmy, wanting to make Nanette happy, gives her $200 and agrees to secretly take her to Chickadee Cottage, with the grumpy cook, Pauline, acting as Nanette's chaperone ("I Want to Be Happy").
 Nanette is tired of everyone (especially Tom) trying to control her behavior and dreams of the extravagant fun she will have ("No No Nanette").
 To tease Tom, she shows him the $200 and refuses to tell him how she got it.
 Tom angrily breaks off his relationship with Nanette, and, under the pretense that she is going to visit her grandmother in Trenton, New Jersey, Nanette leaves for Atlantic City (Finaletto Act I).